ferdy/.emacs.d/README.md

 - run Emacs

-Upon starting [use-package](https://github.com/jwiegley/use-package) will fetch, install, and configure the packages I use.
+On the first run, [use-package](https://github.com/jwiegley/use-package) will fetch, install, and configure the packages I use.

 ## Updates
 This configuration tracks the latest Emacs developments, so I highly recommend